Bootstrap includes dozens of utilities—classes with a single purpose to reduce the frequency of highly repetitive declarations.

 padding: ($spacer-y * 3) ($spacer-x * 3) !important;

-class for horizontally centering fixed-width block level content by setting the horizontal margins to auto
+}Additionally, Bootstrap also includes an .mx-auto class for horizontally centering fixed-width block level content by setting the horizontal margins to auto.

 <div class="mx-auto" style="width: 200px;">